Sergiu Negut (Fintech OS): A startup has to be something concrete, with specific client in mind and having clear business traction sense

 How many startup projects do you review per year?

-How long does it take you to cover the whole way from the first meeting with founders to contact and check signing?
+How long does it take for you to cover the whole way from introducing to contract signing and check issuance?

 What qualities you are looking for in teams?